samyakpadwekar/Java_backend/Microservices/readme.md

 - This allows for seamless version management and migration.
 - > By implementing these versioning strategies, you can manage breaking changes effectively and ensure smooth transitions between service versions.

-### Q. if multiple services are doing read and write operation on a single database, how to ensure consitency?
+### Q.if multiple services are doing read and write operation on a single database, how to ensure consitency?
 1. Database Transactions
 Description: Use database transactions to ensure that a series of operations either all succeed or all fail.
 How to Implement: Utilize transaction management mechanisms provided by the database or the framework.
 For example, in Spring, you can use the @Transactional annotation.